huugelibuugeli/OS_Assignment/README.md

 $ ./producer & ./consumer &
 ```

 Console output should show that producer is starting to produce items and that consumer is starting to consume them.
 The program is hardcoded to only running 10 iterations.
+Table size of shared memory is 2, so items will be consumed and produced at indexes 1 and 0.

 ![alt text](https://github.com/huugelibuugeli/OS_Assignment/blob/main/OS_screenshot.png)